 The literal translation of the word pecan it a nut, which requires a stone to crack.
 You can find it in central and south America, but the first pecan was discovered in the 16th century in Mexico.
 The taste of nuts was so loved and liked by people that they immediately began using it in cooking.

-- If you love pecans, pay attention to April 14 – this day is the national day of this nut.
+- If you love pecans, pay attention to April 14 – this is the national day of this nut.

 - Before becoming the main component of delicious cookies, the nut became a symbol of the state of Texas.

-How to celebrate
+How to take part

-When is National Pecan Cookie Day in 2022?
+When is National Pecan Cookie Day in 2023?